 Besides the B&O and PRR, the station also served the Chesapeake & Ohio, Southern, Richmond, Fredericksburg, and Potomac (RF & P), Atlantic Coast Line, and Seaboard Railroads.
-During World War II as many as 200,000 passengers a day passed through the station.
+The Pullman Company and the Railway Express Agency also had substantial presences.

-During the 1980's the station underwent a major renovation, costing over $160 Million Dollars.
+During the 1980s the station underwent a major renovation, costing over $160 Million Dollars.
 Completed in 1988, the effort restored the station’s grandeur and remade it into a transportation, shopping, and dining megaplex.

 We’ve found a wonderful new video on youtube which gives you a real peek at the experience and traveling by the Baltimore & Ohio Railroad.
 There are scenes from inside the train and also of the train from trackside.
 The video also talks about the locomotive, many different jobs required to keep the train running and the passengers and happy, comfortable, and safe.

 And after this video has whet your appetite, be sure to join us this year for a journey aboard our classic Pullman, Dover Harbor and experience the golden age of rail travel first-hand for yourself.
 So stay tuned to our web site or sign-up for our e-mail list.
 Trip announcements are made on the main page of www.dcnrhs.org